 As I’ve worked with more authors and observed the book publishing journeys of many, one thing is abundantly clear: authors who choose publishers who care about them – about their hopes and dreams for their book, and about how the book connects to measurable business goals – ultimately end up more successful and satisfied.

 Think about the publishing journey, and all the places where it’s vital that you’re not alone, adrift or unsupported.

 During the publishing process.
 When your book is being turned from a Microsoft Word document to a typeset book with beautiful covers and a veritable alphabet soup of codes and numbers (ISBN, LCCN, bar code), will it matter if you’re working with someone who genuinely cares about your business and personal interests, and who is focused on whether your book lives up to your goals and dreams?
 YES.

 A new author recently recounted for me his life-long dream of writing a book.
 Now, in his early 50s, he’s a published author.
-But because his publisher saw the book as a “project” and not as the childhood dream of the author, “He forget that he was dealing not just with ink on paper, but my heart,” he told me.
+But because his publisher saw the book as a “project” and not as the childhood dream of the author, “He forgot that he was dealing not just with ink on paper, but my heart,” he told me.
 Indeed.